Insurance and Reinsurance

-- Acting for a claimant solicitors firm suing former clients for unpaid fees and defending substantial counterclaims for alleged negligence.
+- Acted for a claimant solicitors firm suing former clients for unpaid fees and defending substantial counterclaims for alleged negligence.

-- Acting for defendant solicitors’ firm in defence of a claim alleging breach of fiduciary duty.
+- Acted for solicitors in defence of a breach of fiduciary duty claim.

 - Defended a wasted costs claim in the Supreme Court against a firm of solicitors arising out of the case of Paragon v Plevin (2017).